Paramedic (PM)

 Minimum Educational and Examination Objectives:

 The Global Emergency Medical Registry (GEMR) establishes minimum standard educational objectives for the registry levels.
-The following are the current minimum educational objectives for an initial Advanced Emergency Medical Technician (AEMT) education program, the registry written examinations and psychomotor examinations are created from these objectives.
+The following are the current minimum educational objectives for an initial Paramedic (PM) education program, the registry written examinations and psychomotor examinations are created from these objectives.
+GEMR Paramedic Objectives comply with current recommended objectives for paramedic education from the NHTSA’s Office of EMS National EMS Education Standards and National Standard Curriculum, the PERRs Canadian Paramedic Competence Framework for the Advanced Care Paramedic.

-Click here for the PDF of the 2025 objectives
+Click here for the PDF of the 2025 Paramedic Educational Objectives

 Responsibilities of Registry Certified Personnel: